Max-109/Glance/README.md

         "Run one mode workflow and return the resulting interaction."
 ```

-The Factory Method pattern is used in `ModeStrategyFactory`.
-It receives the selected mode and creates the correct strategy object:
+Factory Method is used in `ModeStrategyFactory`.
+It receives the selected `mode` and creates the correct strategy object.
+If the mode is `ocr`, it returns `OCRStrategy`.
+If the mode is `live`, it returns `LiveStrategy`.

 ```python
 class ModeStrategyFactory: